 Sorting: The student applications that qualify for the group of scholarships you will review are easily sorted.
 Click on the column title and the list will be sorted according to that field.
 Think of the list as a spreadsheet.
 The sort feature is useful when there is a large list of applications.
 You can review the top GPA or ACT applications first.
 Each reviewer can review applications in any order they choose.

-Team Leader: A select member of the review team will present the team’s recommendations to the Scholarship Equity Committee for final selection.
+Team Leader: A select member of the review team will present the team’s recommendations to the Scholarship Allocation Committee for final selection.

 Frequently Asked Questions

 Have a question about the scholarship review process?
 Email Candi Wiemers at firstname.lastname@example.org or click on a FAQ below.